Old French: Frankish

-Mildred Pope estimated that perhaps still 15% of the vocabulary of Modern French derives from Germanic sources (while the proportion was larger in Old French, because Middle French borrowed heavily from Latin and Italian).
+Mildred Pope estimated that perhaps still 15% of the vocabulary of Modern French derives from Germanic sources.
+This proportion was larger in Old French, because Middle French borrowed heavily from Latin and Italian.

 Earliest written Old French

 The earliest documents said to be written in the Gallo-Romance that prefigures French – after the Reichenau and Kassel glosses (8th and 9th centuries) – are the Oaths of Strasbourg (treaties and charters into which King Charles the Bald entered in 842):

 The second-oldest document in Old French is the Eulalia sequence, which is important for linguistic reconstruction of Old French pronunciation due to its consistent spelling.